dancaron/Django-ORM/README.md

 ```
 Code in main.py:
 ```
-print("Now you have the power of Django's ORM at your fingertips!") print("The sample output below is printing usernames from the User model.")
+print('Now you have the power of Django's ORM at your fingertips!') print('The sample output below is printing usernames from the User model.')

 # Seed a few users in the database
-User.objects.create(name="Dan")
+User.objects.create(name='Dan')
-User.objects.create(name="Robert")
+User.objects.create(name='Robert')

 for u in User.objects.all():
     print(f'ID: {u.id} \tUsername: {u.name}')